Page Reviewed / Updated - November 16, 2020

-The Minnesota Medicaid Personal Care Assistance Service is not a program per se, but rather a different way to receive aging social services.
+The Minnesota Medicaid Personal Care Assistance Service is not a program per se.
+It is a different way to receive aging social services.
 Participants hire a Personal Care Assistant (PCA) who helps them to manage their Activities and Instrumental Activities of Daily Living, such as bathing, eating and basic mobility.
 The funds to pay for the PCA come from the different health service groups.

 It should be noted that Cash and Counseling—in more modern language—is called consumer or participant direction.
 One might also hear the PCA Program referred to as a PAS (Personal Assistance Service) Program and PCA Choice Option.